Invincible (2006 film): Filming

 The preseason/tryout scenes were filmed at Franklin Field at the University of Pennsylvania, and the Central High School Lancers field during July and August 2005.
 (For 13 seasons, 1958–1970, Franklin Field was the home field of the Eagles.)
 The crew used their locker room and field.
 The Lancers, who had a preseason, used Fairmount Park in West Philadelphia during this time.
 The office scenes were filmed in Delaplaine McDaniel Middle School, during renovations to the school at 1801 Moore Street South Philadelphia.
 The carnival scenes were filmed at Our Lady of Mount Carmel School in South Philadelphia at 2329 South Third Street.
 Some of the street scenes were filmed on location in the city.
 The remainder of the film was filmed in a former aircraft carrier parts warehouse on Langley Avenue in the Philadelphia Naval Business Center.
 The crew shared this facility with the floats for the Philadelphia Thanksgiving Day Parade.
-The film opens with Jim Croce's "I Got a Name".
+The film opens with Philadelphia native Jim Croce's "I Got a Name".